General information

 Recycle now – advice on how to recycle all sorts of things and on what is/isn’t recycleable

-How can I recycle?
+How can I recycle A-Z?

 Plastic that the Council can’t take – Sainsburys Richmond and Hampton (and other large Sainsburys) now collect lots of plastics – click link for details